CaptEmulation/nitrogen-website/source/guides/start/camera.md

 This defines the [camera device](/docs/devices/camera.html) that we'd like to use.
 A device in Nitrogen implements of a set of agreed upon functionality as defined by an interface.

 In this case, we are using an implementation of a [camera device](/docs/devices/camera.html) that uses the command line tool `imagesnap` on the Mac to take a picture.
 If you are using Linux, replace this class with `FSWebcamCamera`.

+The next line connects the camera to the Nitrogen service:

 ```javascript
 service.connect(camera, function(err, session, camera) {
 ```

-With the service and camera created, we now connect the camera to the service.
 This is the key line of code.
-In one line of code we have provisioned and authenticated the device with the service, established a session with the service that we can communicate securely over, and also wrapped this session such that it will restart in the case of network interruptions.
+In one line of code we have provisioned and authenticated the device with the service and established a session that we can communicate securely over.

+The next block of code sets up a CameraManager to watch the camera's message stream and execute snapshot commands:

 ```javascript
 new CameraManager(camera).start(session, function(err, message) {